-The information in this table sets out legally binding requirements extracted from the Workers Compensation (Psychology and Counselling Fees) Order 2021 (Fees Order) (in relation to columns 1, 2, 3, and 5) and the Workers Compensation Guidelines (Guidelines) (in relation to column 4).
-These requirements are reproduced here for convenience and should not be relied on as a substitute to the full text of the Fees Order and Guidelines.
+The information in this table sets out legally binding requirements extracted from the Workers Compensation (Psychology and Counselling Fees) Order 2023 (Fees Order) (in relation to columns 1, 2, 3, and 5) and the Workers Compensation Guidelines (Guidelines) (in relation to column 4).
+These requirements are reproduced here for your convenience.
+The Fees Order1 and Guidelines2 are the ultimate source of your legal obligations.
+The full text of the Fees Order and the Guidelines can be accessed using the links and references provided at the bottom of this page.
 See part 3 for more information on using this table.

-The maximum fees in this table apply to services provided on or after 1 January 2021.
+The maximum fees in this table apply to services provided on or after 1 February 2023.
 The related injury may have been received before, on or after this date.

-Psychologist item code Service Service description Requires insurer pre-approval via AHRR Maximum fee (\$) (excl.
-GST) Consultation PSY001 (face to face) PSY301 (telehealth) Initial consultation and treatment The first session provided by the psychologist in respect of an injury, or the first consultation in a new episode of care for the same injury.
-Session may include: history taking assessment diagnostic formulation tailored goal setting and treatment planning setting expectations of recovery and return to work treatment/service clinical recording communication with referrer, insurer and other relevant parties, and preparation of an Allied Health Recovery Request when indicated.
-Yes, insurer pre-approval is required for these services, except in the following circumstances: if the injury was not previously treated by a psychologist or counsellor, and the treatment begins within three months of the injury, up to eight consultations may be provided without insurer pre-approval; \$117.15 /30 minutes pro-rata rates in units of 30 minutes apply maximum of 60 minutes
+Psychologist item code 1 Service 2 Service description 3 Requires insurer pre-approval 4 Maximum fee (\$) (excl.
+GST) 5 PSY001 (face to face) PSY301 (telehealth) Initial consultation and treatment The first session provided by the psychologist in respect of an injury, or the first consultation in a new episode of care for the same injury.
+Session may include: • history taking • assessment • diagnostic formulation • tailored goal setting and treatment planning • setting expectations of recovery and return to work • treatment/service • clinical recording Yes, insurer pre-approval is required for these services, except in the following circumstances: • if the injury was not previously treated by a psychologist or counsellor, and the treatment begins within three months of the injury, up to eight consultations may be provided without insurer pre-approval; or • if the same practitioner is \$123.30 /30 minutes - pro-rata rates in units of 30 minutes apply - maximum of 60 minutes communication with referrer, insurer and other relevant parties, and preparation of an Allied Health Recovery Request when indicated. continuing treatment within three months of the injury, and sought pre-approval by sending an AHRR to the insurer, and the insurer did